At first glance, seventh place and a 15-9 record looks like a job pretty well done for the St George Illawarra Dragons.

 Dragons players to watch in 2019

-This section is usually reserved for up-and-coming youngsters and high-profile signings, but Gareth Widdop’s importance to the St George Illawarra Dragons RLFC cannot be overstated.
-If he has another big year, there is a good chance the Red V will go alright.
+This section is usually reserved for up-and-coming youngsters and high-profile signings, but Gareth Widdop’s importance to the St George Illawarra Dragons cannot be overstated.
+The Englishman is slated to play fullback this year and there is a good chance the Red V will go alright if he flourishes in the no.1 jersey.

 St George Illawarra’s big-money recruit is under the gun after some lukewarm efforts in the back half of his maiden season at the club.
-There is stiff competition for a spot in the halves this year, so he will need to work a lot harder if he hopes to retain his place in Queensland’s State of Origin team.
+The Dragons have plenty of options in the halves this year, so Hunt will need to work a lot harder if he hopes to retain his place in Queensland’s State of Origin team.

-One of those gunning for Hunt’s spot is Corey Norman, who is looking for a fresh start after a forgettable final season at Parramatta.
-His quality is beyond doubt, but the question is whether he can stay out of trouble and mesh with Widdop et al the way he failed to with Mitchell Moses at the Eels.
+A talented trouble-magnet, Corey Norman is looking for a fresh start after a forgettable final season at Parramatta.
+His quality is beyond doubt, but the question is whether he can stay out of trouble and mesh with Hunt et al the way he failed to with Mitchell Moses at the Eels.

 St George Illawarra records and stats